rendzina/ble_scanner/README.md

 ## Notes

 - The scanner uses device md5 hash fingerprinting to handle random MAC addresses.
 - Do not necessarily assume fingerprints always distinguish unique devices - the hash comprises a combination of many fields read from the device, some of which may well often be blank.
-The fingerprints approach is used gtogether with the scan window to try and avoid 'overlogging' the same device successively.
+The fingerprints approach is used, together with the scan window, to try and avoid 'overlogging' the same device successively.
 - Each scan window lasts 10 seconds to balance power usage and detection.
 - Devices are remembered for a period (default 5 minutes) to try and avoid duplicate processing.
 - The database schema is preserved during resets.